jsonDoge/ethernaut-solutions/solutions/1-fallback/README.md

 # Answer

-Two ways can be used to become the contract's owner.
+The main challenge here is to become the owner.
+Two ways can be used to achieve this.

+## 1. Becoming the owner

-## Option 1
+### Option 1

 Simply DOS the ```contribute()``` function until one exceeds the owners 1000 ether contribution.

-## Option 2
+### Option 2

 Option 1 would take a long time and require a lots of gas.
 Luckily the contract exposes ```receive()``` function which allows for anyone to become a contract owner by transfering any amount of funds as long as the msg.sender was already a contributor.
 So the solution is as follows: